To download the PDF version of this document, click here.

 Academic break procedure for Greek housing

-During university academic breaks, Fraternity and Sorority Life programs must be provided with contact information for those residents that will stay in the home over the following academic breaks:
+During university academic breaks, Fraternity and Sorority Life must be provided with contact information for those residents that will stay in the home over the following academic breaks:

 • Winter Break